Pes planus (also called flatfoot) is a deformity of the foot where the longitudinal arch of the foot is abnormally flattened.

 Treatment and prognosis

-Non-operative management for the fixed flat foot is unlikely to be useful since there is a fixed relationship between osseous structures.
+Non-operative management for the fixed flat foot is unlikely to be beneficial since there is a fixed relationship between osseous structures.

 - 1. Crim JR, Kjeldsberg KM.
 Radiographic diagnosis of tarsal coalition.
 AJR Am J Roentgenol.
 2004;182 (2): 323-8.
 AJR Am J Roentgenol (full text) - Pubmed citation